top of page

 THE EXPERIENCE

-In the absence of written languages, Aboriginal people used paintings to convey knowledge for thousands of years.
+In the absence of a written alphabet, Aboriginal people used symbols and artwork for thousands of years to record and transmit information.
 Art styles vary greatly across Australia.

 In this incursion, children get introduced to a number of Aboriginal symbols, and the art of storytelling through symbols.
 Children will then paint a wooden boomerang to take home at the end of the day.